darth10/darth10.github.io/resources/templates/md/posts/linq-is-not-quick/linq-is-not-quick.md

 Looks like the Haskell equivalent is slower than imperative C# code by a tiny bit.
 It still performs significantly better than LINQ.
 So the next time you spot a `using System.Linq;` statement in a program, you should think twice about the problem you're trying to solve.
+There are definitely good reasons to use LINQ, but performance shouldn't be one of them.